 Vitamin C serum has many health benefits for your skin, including promoting collagen production and protecting against sun damage.
 Some people may experience side effects.

 If you have your head in the skin care game, you’ve likely heard of vitamin C serums.

-Vitamin C is touted as one of the best anti-aging ingredients on the market — and the key to maintaining a smooth, even, and glowy complexion.
+Vitamin C is touted as one of the best ingredients on the market for pro-aging support — and the key to maintaining a smooth, even, and glowy complexion.

 Read on to learn why you should add vitamin C serum to your routine, how to introduce a new product, and more.

 Whether it’s a tried-and-true skin care regimen, how often you wash your hair, or the cosmetics you’re curious about, beauty is personal.

 That’s why we rely on a diverse group of writers, educators, and other experts to share their tips on everything from the way product application varies to the best sheet mask for your individual needs.

 There are plenty of benefits to using vitamin C on your skin.
 For example, vitamin C:

 - can reduce redness

 - can reduce the appearance of under-eye circles